Apple iPhone 14 Pro Max vs Google Pixel 8

 Who should buy each?

-Choose the Apple iPhone 14 Pro Max if: you want a premium design, love shooting high-quality videos, or need a versatile camera system.
+Choose the Apple iPhone 14 Pro Max if: you need a longer battery for travel, prefer a larger display for media, or want a versatile camera setup.
 (6.7" display, 4323 mAh battery)

 Conclusion